Castlery | May 15, 2023

 Tencel sheets are very durable and resistant to wrinkles and shrinkage.
 They are easy to care for and can be machine washed and dried, which makes them a convenient choice for busy households.

 Not only do they look smooth, but silk sheets are extremely breathable and help regulate body temperature, making them the perfect cooling bed sheet for warm weather.
-Silk fibres are very strong and resistant to wear and tear, which means that silk sheets can last for many years.
+Silk fibers are very strong and resistant to wear and tear, which means that silk sheets can last for many years.
 They are also naturally hypoallergenic and repel dust mites, which makes them a good choice for those with sensitive skin.

 However, as the production of silk is a labor-intensive and costly process, silk sheets are typically more expensive than other types of sheets (except Egyptian), making them less accessible for some.